-This is a retired product, but fear not as there is a newer, better version available: PGM-09825
+This is a retired product.
+There is an updated version available: PGM-09825

 We’ve gotten a big response (see comments and forum posts below) from Mac and Linux users having problems.
 We use this programmer extensively on a Windows box and love it.